electriccode/electriccode.github.io/projects.md

 ## Recent Projects

+#### Chegg India Operations and internal projects - June 2016 - Present
+Improved internal tool for Chegg which helped them to keep on track code quality for different teams using Sonarqube metrices.
+Docker, Laravel, cron, Bootstrap.
+Helped the IT and other teams to tackle few challenges and handled few bugfixs.
+Docker, PHP

 #### Chegg Test Prep - Nov 2016 - Present
-Test prep is a product line in Chegg where Chegg help students to prepare for ACT and SAT exams.
-I was managing the SPA written in AngularJS.
+Test prep is a product line in Chegg where Chegg help students to prepare for competitve exams.
+I managed the SPA written in AngularJS which was ultimately retired.
+Later [Chegg Test Prep partenered with Kaplan](http://investor.chegg.com/Press-Releases/press-release-details/2017/Kaplan-Test-Prep-and-Chegg-Partner-to-Bring-Affordable-Prep-Options-to-Millions-of-Aspiring-College-and-Grad-School-Students/default.aspx) to bring affordable high quality Kaplan content to students for 10 different types of exams.
+It was mostly static pages having adaptive mobile layout with tracking, A/B tests and a few surveys.
+Also there was integration with payment gateway.
-AngularJS, LESS, Gulp, Bootstrap. http://www.chegg.com/test-prep
+AngularJS, LESS, Gulp, Bootstrap, PHP, Composer, NewRelic. http://www.chegg.com/test-prep